-The following adverse reactions have been identified during post-approval use of Meropenem for Injection.
+The following adverse reactions have been identified during post-approval use of Meropenem for Injection, USP.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Worldwide post-marketing adverse reactions not otherwise listed in the Adverse Reactions section of this product label and reported as possibly, probably, or definitely drug related are listed within each body system in order of decreasing severity.
-Hematologic - agranulocytosis, neutropenia, and leukopenia; a positive direct or indirect Coombs test, and hemolytic anemia.
-Skin-toxic epidermal necrolysis, Stevens-Johnson Syndrome, angioedema, and erythema multiforme.
+Worldwide post-marketing adverse reactions not otherwise listed in the Adverse Reactions from Clinical Trials section of this prescribing information and reported as possibly, probably, or definitely drug related are listed within each body system in order of decreasing severity.

 USE IN SPECIFIC POPULATIONS

-The safety and effectiveness of Meropenem for Injection have been established for pediatric patients 3 months of age and older with complicated skin and skin structure infections and bacterial meningitis, and for pediatric patients of all ages with complicated intra-abdominal infections.
+The safety and effectiveness of Meropenem for Injection, USP have been established for pediatric patients 3 months of age and older with complicated skin and skin structure infections and bacterial meningitis, and for pediatric patients of all ages with complicated intra-abdominal infections.

 Skin and Skin Structure Infections

-Use of Meropenem for Injection in pediatric patients 3 months of age and older with intra-abdominal infections is supported by evidence from adequate and well-controlled studies in adults with additional data from pediatric pharmacokinetics studies and controlled clinical trials in pediatric patients.
-Use of Meropenem for Injection in pediatric patients less than 3 months of age with intra-abdominal infections is supported by evidence from adequate and well-controlled studies in adults with additional data from a pediatric pharmacokinetic and safety study [see Indications and Usage (1.2), Dosage and Administration (2.3), Adverse Reactions (6.1), Clinical Pharmacology (12.3) and Clinical Studies (14.2)].
+Use of Meropenem for Injection, USP in pediatric patients 3 months of age and older with intra-abdominal infections is supported by evidence from adequate and well-controlled studies in adults with additional data from pediatric pharmacokinetics studies and controlled clinical trials in pediatric patients.
+Use of Meropenem for Injection, USP in pediatric patients less than 3 months of age with intra-abdominal infections is supported by evidence from adequate and well-controlled studies in adults with additional data from a pediatric pharmacokinetic and safety study [see Indications and Usage (1.2), Dosage and Administration (2.3), Adverse Reactions (6.1), Clinical Pharmacology (12.3) and Clinical Studies (14.2)].

-Use of Meropenem for Injection in pediatric patients 3 months of age and older with bacterial meningitis is supported by evidence from adequate and well-controlled studies in the pediatric population [see Indications and Usage (1.3), Dosage and Administration (2.3), Adverse Reactions (6.1), Clinical Pharmacology (12.3) and Clinical Studies (14.3)].
+Use of Meropenem for Injection, USP in pediatric patients 3 months of age and older with bacterial meningitis is supported by evidence from adequate and well-controlled studies in the pediatric population [see Indications and Usage (1.3), Dosage and Administration (2.3), Adverse Reactions (6.1), Clinical Pharmacology (12.3) and Clinical Studies (14.3)].

 Meropenem is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with renal impairment.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

-A pharmacokinetic study with Meropenem for Injection in elderly patients has shown a reduction in the plasma clearance of Meropenem that correlates with age-associated reduction in creatinine clearance [see Clinical Pharmacology (12.3)].
+A pharmacokinetic study with Meropenem for Injection, USP in elderly patients has shown a reduction in the plasma clearance of Meropenem that correlates with age-associated reduction in creatinine clearance [see Clinical Pharmacology (12.3)].

 Patients with Renal Impairment

-In mice and rats, large intravenous doses of Meropenem (2200 mg/kg -4000 mg/kg) have been associated with ataxia, dyspnea, convulsions, and mortalities.
+In mice and rats, large intravenous doses of Meropenem (2200 mg/kg to 4000 mg/kg) have been associated with ataxia, dyspnea, convulsions, and mortalities.

-When constituted as instructed, each 1 gram Meropenem for Injection vial will deliver 1 gram of Meropenem and 90.2 mg of sodium as sodium carbonate (3.92 mEq).
-Each 500 mg Meropenem for Injection vial will deliver 500 mg Meropenem and 45.1 mg of sodium as sodium carbonate (1.96 mEq) [see Dosage and Administration (2.4)].
+When re-constituted as instructed, each 1 gram Meropenem for Injection, USP vial will deliver 1 gram of Meropenem and 90.2 mg of sodium as sodium carbonate (3.92 mEq).
+Each 500 mg Meropenem for Injection, USP vial will deliver 500 mg Meropenem and 45.1 mg of sodium as sodium carbonate (1.96 mEq) [see Dosage and Administration (2.4)].